simonw/download-tiles/README.md

 Use these to output the bounding box that was retrieved for the `--city` or `--country` without retrieving any tiles.

+`--attribution`

+Attribution string to bake into the `metadata` table.
+This will default to `© OpenStreetMap contributors` unless you use `--tiles-url` to specify an alternative tile server, in which case you should specify a custom attribution string.

 `--tiles-url`

 The tile server URL to use.
 This should include `{z}` and `{x}` and `{y}` specifiers, and can optionally include `{s}` for subdomains.